CiaranOMara/Contributing/CONTRIBUTING.md

 members as well as with people outside the BioJulia community.

 Please do not insult or put down other participants.
-Harassment and other exclusionary behavior is not acceptable.
+Harassment and other exclusionary behaviour is not acceptable.
 This includes, but is not limited to:
-   * Violent threats or language directed against another person.
+   - Violent threats or language directed against another person.
-   * Prejudiced, bigoted, or intolerant, jokes and language.
+   - Prejudiced, bigoted, or intolerant, jokes and language.
-   * Posting sexually explicit or violent material.
+   - Posting sexually explicit or violent material.
-   * Posting (or threatening to post) other people's personally identifying information ("doxing").
+   - Posting (or threatening to post) other people's personally identifying information ("doxing").
-   * Personal insults, especially those using racist or sexist terms.
+   - Personal insults, especially those using racist or sexist terms.
-   * Unwelcome sexual attention.
+   - Unwelcome sexual attention.
-   * Advocating for, or encouraging, any of the above behavior.
+   - Advocating for, or encouraging, any of the above behaviour.
-   * Repeated harassment of others.
+   - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.

 When we disagree, try to understand why.